 Protecting yourself can require sharp detective work.
 Become aware of product manufacturers' "marketing-speak" so you can recognize and steer clear of hazardous substances in your bath and shower products.

-Safe and Healthy Alternatives to Commercially Prepared
+Safe Alternatives to Commercially Prepared

 Shower Gels and Liquid Hand Soap

 The safest way to ensure that you're not being exposed to potentially hazardous substances is to make your own personal care products, using inexpensive all-natural ingredients that you may already have in your home.

 Finding recipes for your own homemade bath and hand washing products isn't difficult if you have access to the Internet.
 Google "natural shower gel" and "natural hand cleaner" for tips and recipes.